 The next numbers are the book value + dividend.
 In my old format this was known as the equity growth rate.
 It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
 As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
 Not surprisingly the numbers are very different from before and after the acquisition of Reynolds in 2017.
 I would have liked to see an increase rather than a decrease from 2018 to 2020 but the small decrease doesn't keep me from investing in the company.
-It is also nice to see that British American Tobacco was growing their book value + dividend in 2021.
+It is also nice to see that British American Tobacco was growing their book value + dividend in again in 2021 and 2022.

 Finally, we investigate the free cash flow.
 In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
 British American Tobacco is free cash flow positive every year in the last 10 years.
-There is no concern about the free cash flow decreasing slightly in some years, as the numbers show that British American Tobacco is making a lot of cash which is evident by the high free cash flow.
+There is no concern about the free cash flow decreasing slightly in some years, as the numbers show that British American Tobacco is making a lot of cash which is evident by the high leveraged free cash flow.
 A high free cash flow yield also indicates the stock is cheap, but we get back to that later in the analysis.
 These numbers are very encouraging to see.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years by calculation long-term debt to earnings.
-Doing the calculation on British American Tobacco, I can see that British American Tobacco has 5,2years earnings in debt, which is higher than I like.
-British American Tobacco has prioritized to suspend buybacks and pay off debt, which I believe is a very smart move.
+Doing the calculation on British American Tobacco, I can see that British American Tobacco has 5,8 years earnings in debt, which is higher than I like.
+However, British American Tobacco has prioritized to suspend buybacks and pay off debt, which I believe is a very smart move.
 Hence, we should see being lower moving forward.